quantum-tinkerer/MeanFi/docs/source/documentation/algorithm.md

 ## Self-Consistent Mean-Field Loop

-To calculate the mean-field interaction in {eq}`mf_infinite`, we require the finite-temperature density matrix $\rho_{mn}(R)$ at the target filling $\nu$.
+To calculate the mean-field interaction in {eq}`mf_infinite`, we require the density matrix $\rho_{mn}(R)$ at the target filling $\nu$.
 However, {eq}`density` depends on both the chemical potential $\mu$ and the mean-field interaction $\hat{V}_{\text{MF}}$ itself.
 Hence, these quantities must still be determined self-consistently.